-The contrasting wave characteristics in vertical cross section are illustrated in cross sections of the idealized wind field and in the RHIs constructed from the PPI scans in Fig. 4 and Animation-Figure4.
-The RHIs were constructed as one would from operational radar data, by finding the subset of data along a given azimuth in each elevation angle's PPI in the radar 205 volume scan, defining the radar resolution volume center locations corresponding to slant range coordinates, and determining the range-dependent radar resolution volume sizes.
-The constructed RHIs are along an azimuth of 90° , which is between the two idealized wave orientations of 290° and 250° azimuth and coincides with the cross sections also shown.
+The contrasting wave characteristics in vertical cross sections are illustrated in cross sections of the idealized wind field and in the RHIs constructed from the PPI scans in Fig. 4 and Animation-Figure-4.
+The RHIs were constructed as one would from operational radar data by finding the subset of data along a given azimuth in each elevation angle's PPI in the radar volume scan, defining the radar resolution volume center locations corresponding to slant range coordinates and determining the range-dependent radar resolution volume sizes.
+The constructed RHIs are along an azimuth of 90°, which is between the two idealized wave orientations of 290 and 250° azimuth and coincides with the cross sections also shown.
 The set of elevation angles, the beamwidth, and the gate spacing were chosen to match the NWS VCP-12 (Rauber and Nesbitt, 2018) VCP.
-The tops of the two prescribed waves are denoted in the RHI panels by dashed, gray lines.
-210
+The tops of the two pre-